 I was telling my kids of the days when the year 2001 (space odyssey) seemed impossible and far away.
 We imagined that the future would unfold as one of ease and comfort, facilitated by science.
 We would be served prepared meals grown on space farms, and our dishes would be whisked away on a conveyer belt to be washed by robots.
 The home speaker (now come true) would tell us what kind of a day we would have.
 It never occurred to us that knowledge does not equal progress.

 Globalism seems to have become one big smash and grab that pits us against each other in a race to the bottom.
 As time marches on, its cost becomes clear - inequality, and the devaluation of human life.
 Massing of populations into markets controlled by mass media.
 Concentration of power, from the top-down.
 It’s not an accident, neither is it inevitable.
 We are not obliged to buy into its anti-human agenda.

 The shots of the earth from outer space make it seem so small, and yet human beings have such potential.
 David mused in Psalm 8, “ When I consider your heavens, the work of your fingers, the moon and the stars, ... what is mankind... that you care for them?
 You have made them a little lower than the angels and crowned them with glory and honour.
 You made them rulers over the works of your hands; you put everything under their feet...”

 The theme of return echoes throughout scripture.
-It insists that sooner or later mankind will come to his senses.
-In Ezekiel chapter 37, God phrases is like this: “I will put my Spirit in you and you will live, and I will settle you in your own land.”
-There is a spiritual tone to this promise that implies wholeness, restoration, and finding your place in the world will not succeed as a merely human project.
+In Ezekiel chapter 37, God promises: “I will put my Spirit in you and you will live, and I will settle you in your own land.”
+Apparently, wholeness has to do with finding your physical place in the world and is more than a mere human project.